Howw-Way/starter-hugo-academic/content/galleries/Channel/index.md

 external_link: ''

 image:
-  caption: Photo of the distribution of velocity at T0
+  caption: Photo of the distribution of velocity
   focal_point: Smart

 # links: